Standish station: Description

 The Michigan Central Railroad depot is a single story Richardsonian Romanesque structure constructed from fieldstone on a fieldstone foundation.
 Stone slabs are used for the window sills and lintels.
 The steep roof has a gable at one end and a hip roof at the other.
 The front facade has a central entrance reached from a broad porch, flanked by building extensions of the freight room and waiting room.

 The entrance opens into the former waiting room, which takes up the north 2/3 of the structure.
 The former freight room occupies the south section of the building, with a small ticket office taking up one section of the waiting area.
 The current configuration maintains the historical floor plan, with the addition of a small bathroom in the former freight room.
-The interior ceilings are 12 ft high, finished with toungue-and-groove.
+The interior ceilings are 12 ft high, finished with tongue-and-groove.
 Similar tongue-and-groove birch wood finished the lower half of the walls, above which is plaster.

 On the north end of the depot property sits train cars that were donated to portray what it was like in the late 1800s and the transportation system.
 The sidewalks consist of blocks with names carved in them, those of which who have had an impact.
 The train depot is now being used for town events such as concerts, markets, car shows, gatherings, and Depot Days which occurs every October.
-All of these events add more depth to Standish, MI, and brings more tourists in.
-This contributes to the town's wealth.
+All of these events add more depth to Standish, brings more tourists in and contributes to the town's wealth.